Laravel-Backpack/docs/4.0/getting-started-crud-operations.md

       ]);
   }

-  public function store(StoreRequest $request)
+  public function setupUpdateOperation()
   {
-    return parent::storeCrud();
+      $this->setupCreateOperation();
   }

-  public function update(UpdateRequest $request)
-  {
-    return parent::updateCrud();
 }
-}
 ```

-By default, CRUDs have these operations already enabled:
+In the example above, we've enabled the most common operations:
 - **Create** - using a create form (aka “*add form*”)
-- **ListEntries** - using AJAX DataTables (aka “*list view*”, aka “*table view*”)
+- **List** - using AJAX DataTables (aka “*list view*”, aka “*table view*”)
 - **Update** - using an update form (aka “*edit form*”)
 - **Delete** - using a *button* in the *list view*
+- **Show** - using a *button* in the *list view*

 These are the basic operations an admin can execute on an Eloquent model, thanks to Backpack.
-We do have additional operations (Preview, Reorder, Revisions), and you can easily _create a custom operation_, but let’s not get ahead of ourselves.
+We do have additional operations (Reorder, Revisions, Clone, BulkDelete, BulkClone), and you can easily _create a custom operation_, but let’s not get ahead of ourselves.
 Baby steps. **Let's go through the most important features of the operations you'll be using _all the time_: ListEntries, Create and Update**.

 <a name="create-and-update-operations"></a>
 ## Create & Update Operations